khoulihan/capture-timelapse/README.md

 ### Clean

-This command requires at least one specification file to define what a "good" frame is, and a target directory with the timelapse sequence to check.
+This command requires a source directory with the timelapse sequence to check, and at least one frame specification the check it against.

 ```
-timelapse clean specs/pyxel_edit.json ./timelapse
+timelapse clean ./timelapse specs/pyxel_edit.json
 ```

 If multiple applications were expected to be captured by the timelapse, multiple specification files can be listed.
 If a frame passes according to at least one of the specifications, it will not be rejected.

 ```
-timelapse clean specs/pyxel_edit.json specs/godot.json timelapse
+timelapse clean timelapse specs/pyxel_edit.json specs/godot.json
 ```

 Specification files can also be specified by name if they are included in the script's config directory (`~/.config/timelapse/framespecs` by default).
 The file extension is not required in this case.

 ```
-timelapse clean pyxel_edit timelapse
+timelapse clean timelapse pyxel_edit
 ```

 #### Destination